UMMS-Biocore/bootcamp/session8/session8.md

 4. Now that we can use 'devtools' package and install GitHub packages, lets install 'SignallingSingleCell'.

-Similar to before, answer "n" to if R asks you to install from source packages, and just enter if R asks to update packages
+Similar to Step 3, answer "n" or "no" if Rstudio asks you to install from source packages, and just enter if R asks to update packages

 ```
     devtools::install_github(“kgellatl/SignallingSingleCell”)